Michael Vergers

-Michael Vergers (born June 24, 1969) is a Dutch professional stock car racing driver who has competed in the ARCA Re/Max Series, the GT2 European Series, and the European Le Mans Series.
+Michael Vergers (born 24 June 1969) is a Dutch professional racing driver who has competed in the ARCA Re/Max Series, the GT2 European Series, and the European Le Mans Series.

-Vergers has competed in the 24 Hours of Le Mans from 2006 to 2009, getting a best finish of 21st in his first start in 2006.
+Vergers has competed in the 24 Hours of Le Mans from 2006 to 2009, getting a best finish of fifth in LMP2 in 2008.

 Vergers has also competed in the American Le Mans Series, the Skip Barber Series, and the Stock Car Speed Association, where he won the championship in 2005.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)